 - You can’t access the screen recording of users who completed the tests

-- It can be hard to budget for this tool as you’ll need to pay for the monthly subscription and each panel
+- It can be hard to budget for this tool as you’ll need to pay for the monthly subscription and each participant panel

 - Risk of paying multiple times if initial insights aren’t useful